Follow Up : Hi. I used all of these thrift store finds within our Valentine’s decor, which you can see here, if you’d like.

 ↑ This adorable bisque figurine was covered in dirt and dust when I spotted it on the shelf.
 I actually left it there, but went back for it before checking out.
 I’m so glad I did, because it makes me happy every time I look at it.
 Based on the worn paint in some spots, I’d say it’s pretty old, but I have no idea when it was made, or if this girl and her dog are characters from a book or comic.
 The only markings are a “Made in Taiwan” sticker on the bottom. ↑

-↑ This ceramic Persian kitten was glued to a very sad looking fabric cushion thing, that I pulled off as soon as I got her home.
+↑ This ceramic Persian kitten was glued to a very ratty looking fabric cushion thing, that I pulled off as soon as I got it home.
 There’s still a solid layer of glue underneath that won’t easily come off, which is obscuring any markings but I know that Lefton made kitten figurines much like this in the 50s/60s. ↑

 Now, onto vases :